wp-plugins/comment-tweets/README.txt

 3. Displaying multiple tweets to readers

 == Changelog ==

+= 2.0.0 =
+* Renamed the core plugin file
+* Implemented the singleton pattern
+* Introduced a file responsible for invoking an instance of the plugin
+* Verified WordPress 3.8 compatibility

 = 1.2 =
 * Minor style update to the 'Add New Tweet' button